dexidp/dex/docs/enhancements/cel-expressions-2026-02-28.md

    )

-   // WithVersion sets the target environment version for the compiler.
+   // WithVersion sets the target environment version for the compiler. func WithVersion(v EnvironmentVersion) CompilerOption
-   // Defaults to the latest version.
-Specifying an older version ensures
-   // that only functions/types available at that version are used. func WithVersion(v EnvironmentVersion) CompilerOption {
-       return func(cfg *compilerConfig) {
-           cfg.version = v
-       }
-   }
    ```

-   This is directly modeled on how Kubernetes versions CEL environments in
+   This is directly modeled on `k8s.io/apiserver/pkg/cel/environment`.
-   `k8s.io/apiserver/pkg/cel/environment` — each Kubernetes version introduces a new
-   environment version that may include new CEL libraries, while older expressions compiled
-   against an older version remain valid.

-2. **Library stability** — Custom functions added via `library.go` follow these rules:
+2. **Library stability** — Custom functions in the `pkg/cel/library` subpackage follow these rules:
    - Functions MUST NOT be removed once released.
    - Function signatures MUST NOT change once released.
    - New functions MUST be added under a new `EnvironmentVersion`.